Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/Approve-a-connector.md

 3. The connector will immediately attempt to be provisioned on approval.

-    If there are any issue during the connector creation, the request will stay in the approvals view for re-approval once the problem is resolved.
+    If there are any issues during the connector creation, the request will stay in the approvals view for re-approval once the problem is resolved.

 ## Decline a connector request